What is BPMN? - A guide to the Business Process Modelling Notation

 Business Process Modelling Notation (BPMN) is a methodology for business process modelling.
 It supports the specification of business processes in a graphical notation (Business Process Diagram) based on the concept of activity diagrams from the Unified Modelling Language (UML).

-A standard Business Process Modelling Notation (BPMN) provides businesses with the capability of understanding their internal business procedures in a graphical notation and will give organizations the ability to communicate these procedures in a standard manner.
+As a standard the Business Process Modelling Notation provides businesses with the capability of understanding their internal business procedures in a graphical notation and will give organizations the ability to communicate these procedures in a standard manner.
 Furthermore, the graphical notation will facilitate the understanding of the performance collaborations and business transactions between the organizations.
 This will ensure that businesses will understand themselves and participants in their business and will enable organizations to adjust to new internal and B2B business circumstances quickly.

 BPMN contains diagrams with graphical elements.
 The four elements are as follows: